telerik/kendo-ui-core/docs/aspnet-mvc/helpers/dropdownlist/overview.md

             }
         </script>

-- Razor
+**Razor**

         @(Html.Kendo().DropDownList()
-              .Name("productDropDownList") //The name of the dropdownlist is mandatory.
+              .Name("productDropDownList") //The name of the DropDownList is mandatory.
 It specifies the "id" attribute of the widget.
-              .DataTextField("ProductName") //Specifies which property of the Product to be used by the dropdownlist as a text.
+              .DataTextField("ProductName") //Specifies which property of the Product to be used by the DropDownList as a text.
-              .DataValueField("ProductID") //Specifies which property of the Product to be used by the dropdownlist as a value.
+              .DataValueField("ProductID") //Specifies which property of the Product to be used by the DropDownList as a value.
               .Filter(FilterType.Contains)
               .DataSource(source =>
               {
                  source.Read(read =>
                  {
-                      read.Action("GetProducts", "Home") //Set the Action and Controller name .Data("onAdditionalData");
+                      read.Action("GetProducts", "Home") //Set the Action and Controller names.
+                          .Data("onAdditionalData");
                  });
               })